jesselawson/campfirejs-prototype/README.md

 ## Event Triggers

-Storylang delivers a special type of trigger called an "event trigger," which allows you to use any one of the delivered event methods inside your trigger.
+Campfire delivers a special type of trigger called an "event trigger," which allows you to use any one of the delivered event methods inside your trigger.

 Two of the most basic event methods are `addClass` and `removeClass`, which will add and remove a css class to a target element respectively: